wz2b/telegraf-execd-toolkit/README.md

 	Write(os.Stdout)
 ```

-There is also a more specialized `ValueIfNoErr( value interface{}, err error )` whose purpose is to only
+There is also a more specialized `ValueIfNoErr( value interface{}, err error )` whose purpose is to
-set the value if there is no error (err = nil).
-This is completely optional, and really only useful
+emit a field only there is no error (i.e. err = nil).
+This is completely optional, and mainly useful
+if the accessor for the value returns `( interface{}, error )`.
+In this example, `observation.GetTemperature()`
-if the function you have some kind of parsing function where a non-nullable value may not be valid.
+returns a float with a non-nil error if the value could not be fetched:
-In the example below, `observation.GetTemperature()` returns `(float, error)`, and the field
-is added to the metric only if err != nil:

 ```go
 metric := mp.NewMetric("observation").